Fresh limes add a ton of flavor and tartness to this homemade lime sherbet. This sherbet will make you pucker with all the fresh lime flavor!

 - 3 cups whole milk

-Mix lime juice, lime zest and sugar together in a pitcher.
+- Mix lime juice, lime zest and sugar together in a pitcher.
 Stir until sugar is completely dissolved.1 cup fresh squeezed lime juice, 2 Tablespoons lime zest, ¾ cup sugar

-Stir in milk.
+- Stir in milk.
 The mixture will slightly thicken.
-This is okay!
+This is okay!3 cups whole milk

-Add mixture to ice cream mixture.
+- Add mixture to ice cream maker.
 Churn for 20-30 minutes, depending on your mixer.